Porsche Cayenne S Hybrid: Tesla’s Got Nothing On This Little Hot Pepper

 Nevertheless, overall the Cayenne offers an average rating of just over 8 out of 10 on the likeability scale; so someone clearly likes Porsche’s Mom-mobile since the car offers plenty of kid-space inside, kick in the pants performance on the road, plus Ferry’s venerable nameplate on the bonnet.
 Again, it ain’t a Tesla to be sure, but on the other hand, what is?

-Rick Carlton Avatar
+• Rick Carlton

 What do you think?
 Leave a comment!